KamabokoFish/Hide-WhoToFollow/README.md

 ## Hide 'who-to-follow'

-This is a Chrome extension that hides the "Who to follow" section on the timeline (limited to the initial rendering range within the page after transitioning).
+This is a Chrome extension that hides the "Who to follow" section on the timeline.

 ### Installation Steps